When my youngest daughter is home, that’s when I come up with my best ideas for vegan recipes. You got it, she’s vegan!

 - Pink salt and ground pepper, to taste

-* For the black beans: 1½ cups dried beans normally makes 2 cups after they soak.
+* For the black beans: 1½ cups dried beans normally makes 2 to 2½ cups after they soak.
 To avoid running short, I soaked 2 cups of dry beans and froze the leftovers.
 Put the dried beans in a large bowl, cover with water and let soak for 12 hours or overnight.
 Strain and measure exactly 2 cups of soaked beans.
 Boil the soaked beans in salted water with lid on until tender.
 This can take 20 minutes or longer — depending on how long they’ve soaked, the type & age of beans.
 Some beans need to boil for up to an hour to be tender.
 Check for tenderness by tasting a few.
 When ready, strain and rinse them.

 ** Quinoa: 1 cup dry quinoa normally makes 2½ cups cooked quinoa.
 To cook 1 cup of dry quinoa you need 2 cups of water.
 For this recipe, measure exactly 2 cups of cooked quinoa.
 Freeze or add leftovers to another dish.
 Quinoa is very easy to make and you don’t need to rinse it.
 Click here for instructions on cooking quinoa.